FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 # Materials and methods {.unnumbered}

-## MetaProteomics {.unnumbered}
+## Metaproteomics {.unnumbered}

-The OceansMap Protein Portal is an open access online data repository (Woods Hole Oceanographic Institute, WHOI) of mass spectroscopy data on marine microbial peptides, sampled from various depths and locations worldwide [@saitoDevelopmentOceanProtein2021].
+The Ocean Protein Portal is an open access online data repository (Woods Hole Oceanographic Institution, WHOI) of mass spectroscopy data on marine microbial proteins, sampled from various depths and locations worldwide [@saitoDevelopmentOceanProtein2021].
 We screened a subset of the OPP for proteins annotated as from *Prochlorococcus* strains, to identify differential strategies employed by strains living at varying